microsoft/hlsl-specs/proposals/infra/INF-0007-DXC-Vulkan-SDK-Release-Strategy.md

    tests enabled.
 The build also produces the tools the tests need, including `spirv-val`.

-2. **Test.** Every SPIRV test in the DXC repo runs here, across all of its harnesses: the googletest unit tests, the lit CodeGenSPIRV tests, and the TAEF tests; the binary's output is then checked with `spirv-val`.
+2. **Test.** Googletest unit tests, the lit CodeGenSPIRV tests, and the TAEF tests are all run in this stage; the binary's output is then checked with `spirv-val`.
 Each result is recorded in the manifest, including failed tests.
 The logs also contain further information where each file is located and what was exected.
 This stage is non-blocking — a release candidate is published even if some tests fail.

-4. **Publish.** The DXC binaries (`dxc`, `dxv`, and `dxcompiler.dll`), the manifest, and the test reports are uploaded as a single artifact named `dxc_rc_<version>`.
+3. **Publish.** The DXC binaries (`dxc`, `dxv`, and `dxcompiler.dll`), the manifest, and the test reports are uploaded as a single artifact named `dxc_rc_<version>`.

-5. **Offload tests.** A separate job runs the LLVM offload-test-suite against the published artifact, with DXC as the only compiler (the in-tree clang compiler is disabled).
+4. **Offload tests.** A separate job runs the LLVM offload-test-suite against the published artifact, with DXC as the only compiler (the in-tree clang compiler is disabled).
 The Vulkan tests (`check-hlsl-vk`) on lavapipe and the Direct3D 12 tests (`check-hlsl-warp-d3d12`) on WARP.
 Because it consumes the published artifact